mingyaulee/Blazor.BrowserExtension/docs/Pages/01_04_RunningAndDebugging.md

+﻿# Debugging the extension

+1. Start the Blazor project directly from Visual Studio, or use the command `dotnet run`, or the command `dotnet watch` for hot reload.
-﻿# Running the extension in the browser
+0. Load the extension in the browser as described in the next section.
+0. Add a breakpoint from Visual Studio/Visual Studio Code, or use the Blazor debugging hotkey `Shift+Alt+D` to launch the debugging console.

+# Loading the extension

 **Google Chrome**